nazeemkhan77/azure-devops-codepipeline-integration/README.md

 # Azure DevOps Integration with AWS CodePipeline, SonarQube and JFrog

-This documentation provides the steps to setup AWS CodePipeline, Azure DevOps, SonarQube and JFrog integrations.
+This documentation provides the steps to integrate the AWS CodePipeline, Azure DevOps, SonarQube and JFrog services.

-Pre-Requisites
+### Pre-Requisites
+Following are the pre-requisites setup must be completed before the setting up the AWS CodePipeline.
 - Azure DevOps Repository
 - Sonarqube Project
 - Sonarqube Configuration